 The final Clinical Continuity experience prior to the student's return to medical school emphasizes hands-on clinical activities that develop and refine the student's patient evaluation and management skills.

-MSTP students in the final year of the graduate phase also give a Clinical/Basic Science Seminar, which is a formal presentation that bridges an area of basic research with a specific clinical problem.
+At the end of the graduate phase or during the third year of MD training, MSTP students give a Clinical Audience Research Seminar, which is a formal research presentation to a clinical audience.
 This presentation is scheduled in one of the existing research conferences held regularly by each Clinical Science Department in the Medical School.
-In addition to encouraging independent thought regarding the future direction of experimentation, the seminar facilitates the transition back to medical school by introducing the student to a specific clinical community and provides an additional opportunity to establish mentoring and networking relationships.
+This presentation introduces the student to a specific clinical community and provides an additional opportunity to establish mentoring and networking relationships.

 The total time for completion of the graduate phase is 3-4 years.